 Identifying warehouse hot spots that experience a high frequency of contact points can suggest a need to modify the area, providing more movement space.
 Distribution centers may need to remove or rearrange shelving and infrastructure or modify traffic patterns to divert people away from the area.

 Cameras + Contact Tracing Technology

 An easier solution is installing more cameras in the warehouse.
 These cameras may be simple security cameras recording activity in more spaces or they can be integrated with contact tracing software for more advanced tracking purposes.
-The basic cameras can be effective in identifying social distancing hotspots after reviewing days of footage which would reveal frequent breach activity.
-Of course this video record of activity could be useful later in identifying compromised personnel if virus testing is determined to be necessary.
+The basic cameras can be effective in identifying social distancing hot spots after reviewing days of footage that would reveal frequent breach activity.
+Of course, this video record of activity could be useful later in identifying compromised personnel if virus testing is determined to be necessary.